 Committed to public involvement, Entsminger works closely with a committee of community stakeholders tasked with making recommendations on issues related to funding, planning and facilities construction and maintenance.
 These recommendations will guide future organizational initiatives, including a renewed commitment to maintaining its vast water systems.

-David L. Johnson is the Deputy General Manager of Operations at the Southern Nevada Water Authority and the Las Vegas Valley Water District.
+Andy Belanger is the Deputy General Manager of Administration for the Southern Nevada Water Authority and the Las Vegas Valley Water District.
+He oversees the Information Technology, Human Resources, and Environmental Health, Safety and Corporate Security departments.

 Colby Pellegrino, Deputy General Manager, Resources

 Colby Pellegrino is the Deputy General Manager of Resources for the Southern Nevada Water Authority and the Las Vegas Valley Water District.
+She oversees the Public Services, Water Resources, and Customer Care & Field Services departments.

 After joining the agency in 2003, Pellegrino served as an instrumental part of the Water Resources division, supporting Colorado River modeling efforts to anticipate changes caused by climate change, reduced flows, and other inputs.